eecs280staff/tutorials/docs/setup_xcode.md

 #### Rename files
 If you need to rename any files, use Xcode, not the command line or Finder.
 In EECS 280, you'll need to rename any files that end in `.starter`.

-Right click a file and select "rename".
+Select a file and press <kbd>Enter</kbd>.
 Change the file name.
 In EECS 280, you'll do this to any file that ends in `.starter`.

 | <img src="images/xcode120.png" width="192px" /> | <img src="images/xcode125.png" width="192px" /> |